 Preliminary Round: Sunday, March 1, 2015 @ The City College of New York (Manhattan).

 This year’s Preliminary Round hosted 474 projects presented by more than 600 students from all over the five boroughs.
 Judges included science educators and professionals in the science and engineering fields from the city’s foremost research institutions, top universities and the business sector.

 Projects scoring in the top 25% of their categories were invited to compete in the Finals Round and judged by experts in the 14 science and engineering fields.
-Seventeen students (representing 15 projects) were selected to advance and represent New York City in May at the 2014 Intel International Science and Engineering Fair (ISEF) in Los Angeles, California.
+Seventeen students (representing 15 projects) were selected to advance and represent New York City in May at the 2015 Intel International Science and Engineering Fair (ISEF) in Pittsburgh, PA.

 The top projects from both the preliminary and final rounds will be recognized as First Award, Second Award, Third Award, and Special Award winners.
-The students selected to represent New York City in May at the 2014 Intel International Science and Engineering Fair (ISEF) in Los Angles, California, will be announced during the ceremony.
+The students selected to represent New York City in May at the 2015 Intel International Science and Engineering Fair (ISEF) in Pittsburgh, PA, will be announced during the ceremony.
 All award winners must be present to receive their awards and prizes.

 A complete list of all of the students selected to represent NYC at the Intel ISEF can be downloaded here.

 A complete list of all of the 2014 NYCSEF Participants and Award Winners can be downloaded here.

 Science fairs are gateways to a life-long fascination with science and with learning.
 Ask any scientist, engineer, or doctor about their science fair project and they invariably wax nostalgic and then explain how that event changed the course of their lives – regardless of whether it was a winning or losing endeavor.